 If you are hosting an event around the University, there are always stores, hotels, cafes, and restaurants that are looking for ways to advertise to students.
 Offering them a sponsorship package and free advertisement during your event will encourage these companies to give you money and invest in your club.
-Please talk to the VP Clubs if you need any help making a sponsorship package.
+Please talk to the Internal Affairs Coordinator if you need any help making a sponsorship package.

-If you receive a sponsorship, have the sponsor make the cheque out to CSU with the name of your club in the Memo section, then schedule a meeting with the VP Clubs to deposit the cheque in your club's internal account.
+If you receive a sponsorship, have the sponsor make the cheque out to CSU with the name of your club in the Memo section, then schedule a meeting with the Internal Affairs Coordinator to deposit the cheque in your club's internal account.
 The funds will then be available to access by submitting a requisition form with receipts attached.

 Some Faculty associations, like ASFA, have a Special Projects Fund.
 For further information, check out the faculty association's website or contact one of their representatives.

 For a speaker or event of an academic nature, it is possible to obtain funding through a University department related to the topic of the event.
 For example, if you are hosting a speaker on an environmental issue, you may consider approaching the Department of Geography for funding.
 Apply by handing in a plan of your project, including a detailed budget, to the department.
 Remember, if your project touches on more than one issue, you may be able to apply to more than one department.

 The Community Orientation Initiative "offers financial assistance to groups within the Concordia community for orientation initiatives aimed at supporting students in their transition to university.
 These programs welcome new students into the Concordia community by helping them integrate into university life and become more familiar with campus services and resources.
 Find more information here.